jtablesaw/tablesaw/README.md

     tornadoes.addColumn(2, month);
 ```
-You can also remove columns from tables, if you need to save memory or reduce clutter.
+You can also remove columns from tables to save memory or reduce clutter:

 ```java